pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/deployments/get-started.md

 You may need to [install the Pulumi GitHub app](/docs/pulumi-cloud/deployments/reference/#github-app-installation) if you haven't already.
 {{% /notes %}}

-You'll now to prompted to enter some information about the project you're about to create.
+You'll now be prompted to enter some information about the project you're about to create.

 ### Project details

 Provide a name for the project you're about to create, along with an optional description and a stack name to include.

-This impacts the resulting `Pulumi.yaml` file, and the name of `Pulumi.<stack>.yaml`.
+This impacts the resulting `Pulumi.yaml` file and the name of `Pulumi.<stack>.yaml`.

 ### Configuration

-This section allows you to provide values for any necessary configuration, if you're using a [template](/docs/pulumi-cloud/developer-portals/templates) that declares required configuration keys.
+This section allows you to provide values for any necessary configuration if you're using a [template](/docs/pulumi-cloud/developer-portals/templates) that declares required configuration keys.

 This impacts the `config` stanza in `Pulumi.<stack>.yaml`.

 ### Environment

-If you've configured [environments](/docs/pulumi-cloud/esc) with your organization you can specify one to use with the resulting stack.
+If you've configured [environments](/docs/pulumi-cloud/esc) with your organization, you can specify one to use with the resulting stack.

 This enables the resulting stack to use a bundle of pre-configured secrets and configuration values without needing to re-specify all of them during project creation.